Saint Isaac's Cathedral: Dome

 The cathedral's main dome rises 101.5 m; its exterior is gilded.
 The dome is decorated with twelve statues of angels by Josef Hermann.
-These angels were likely the first large sculptures produced by the then novel process of electrotyping, which was an alternative to traditional bronze casting of sculptures.
+These angels were likely the first large sculptures produced by the then-novel process of electrotyping, which was an alternative to traditional bronze casting of sculptures.
 Montferrand's design of the dome is based on a supporting cast iron structure.
-It was the third historical instance of cast iron cupola after the Leaning Tower of Nevyansk (1732) and Mainz Cathedral (1826).
+It was the third historical instance of a cast iron cupola after the Leaning Tower of Nevyansk (1732) and Mainz Cathedral (1826).

 With an internal height of 69 m (from the floor to the level of the oculus), it ranks among the tallest domes in the world.